This page is also availabel in: Spanish

 The most popular ride within this amusement park is the roller-coaster; but other popular rides are the Infinitum or Triple Loop roller-coaster (which is 35 meters high and comprises three 360° vertical loops), the Horror Mansion, the Red Baron, the Happy Castle, the whiplash, bumper cars, the Monorail, the Flying Chairs, the Crazy Mouse, the Condor, Power Tower and many other rides for every taste.

-Since 2001, the old Chapultepec Woods Park appears in the list of nominees to be declared a world heritage site in Mexico.
+Since 2001, the old Chapultepec Park appears in the list of nominees to be named a world heritage site in Mexico.